sujiar37/beadevops/_posts/linux/2018-03-27-boot-linux.md

 category: Linux
 layout: post
 ---
-It is important to understand booting process of Linux systems.
+It is important to understand the booting process of Linux systems.
 The entire process is consist of 6 phases as follows,
   1. BIOS [ *Basic input output system* ]
   2. MBR [ *Master Boot Record* ]
   3. LILO - [ *Linux Loader* ] **or** GRUB - [ *Grand Unified Loader* ]